-р displays the current settings (Figure 4.37) ? displays all the available options as well as an example on how to enter a command (Figure 4.38) S set a new configuration (see the example in Figure 4.38), sending the command c is required to permanently store the new settings RESET restart the iServer FACTORY set the iServer to it's factory default, the RESET command is required after the FACTORY command C permanently store the new settings a auit the telnet session
+p displays the current settings (Figure 4.38)

+? displays all the available options as well as an example on how to enter a command (Figure 4.39)

+s set a new configuration (see the example in Figure 4.39), sending the command c is required to permanently store the new settings permanently store the new settings c permanently store theq quit the telnet session

+RESET restart the iServer.

+FACTORY set the iServer to it's factory default settings, the RESET command is required after the FACTORY command